 - The justification that the research environment is conducive to your research

-- The ‘Limitations’ subsection, limited to ½ of a page, demonstrating potential problems and how they can be resolved, as well as addressing possible biases and their solutions
+- The ‘Limitations’ subsection, limited to ½ of a page, demonstrates potential problems and how they can be resolved, as well as addresses possible biases and their solutions

 - Study Sample – example: sample is flawed, sample poorly described)